1-800-649-8481 Toll Free

 The Importance of Early Intervention

-When it comes to intervention, the sooner, the better.
-In fact, research shows that intervention is most effective in the preschool years when the brain is developing most rapidly.
-Eligibility for early intervention services is based on an evaluation of your child’s skills and abilities.
+Research shows that intervention is most effective in the preschool years when the brain is developing most rapidly.
+Eligibility for early intervention services is based on evaluating your child’s skills and abilities.

 The Infant & Toddler Connection of Virginia is Virginia’s early intervention system for infants and toddlers (age 0-36 months) with disabilities and their families.
 Any infant or toddler in Virginia who isn’t developing as expected or who has a medical condition that can delay typical development is eligible to receive early intervention supports and services under Part C of the Individuals with Disabilities Education Act (IDEA).